 I’ve written about my fondness for Eeyore and want you to know I’m a bit attached to Gopher as well, especially when he comes to the rescue!
-You’ve heard the story when Pooh eats too much honey (honey is often on Pooh’s mind) at Rabbit’s place, gets rotund, and subsequently stuck in Rabbit’s front door.
+You’ve heard the story when Pooh eats too much honey (honey is often on Pooh’s mind) at Rabbit’s place, gets rotund, and subsequently gets stuck in Rabbit’s front door.

 After thinking it through, Pooh, with assistance from his friendly team, realizes how to get unstuck.
-Christopher Robin recommends he patiently wait until he gets thin….and it works!, however, he still needs a good jolt to move through the door.
+He agrees with Christopher Robin’s recommendations to patiently wait until he gets thin.
+Time passes, and it works (he gets thin!), however, he still needs a good jolt to move through the door.
 The team is successful and Pooh ends up in a happy place…filled with honey!

-You know this Pooh story and I hope you appreciate it!
-I too use my expertise to help out in complex cases.
+I hope you appreciate this Pooh story.
+I, too, use my expertise to help out in complex cases.
 I also hope you realize that a good expert has more than expertise that you can appreciate!

 I strive to educate others in a clear manner and explain a complex subject to a lay audience in simple terms.
 It’s important for me to stand up under questioning (here’s a post on intimidation), commit to my opinion, and stay within my area of expertise.
-Thankfully, my background and training in Community Health Education helps!
+Thankfully, all my training including my background in Community Health Education helps!
 And you know what else, a good expert like me cares.
 I love my career, and deeply care for my work.

 When I made an executive decision to study forensic rehabilitation counseling at George Washington University (back on April 15, 2013), I initially felt a bit overwhelmed but focused on following through with the decision, complete the course, and graduate (which I did on August 15, 2014 ).
 The program taught me more about courtroom testimony and issues as they relate to personal injury, medical malpractice, life care planning, marital dissolution, product liability, and catastrophic injury cases.

 The GWU forensic rehab graduate certificate takes about a year and half to complete and is similar to when I committed myself….ha ha, and completed the Life Care Planning certificate program in 2011 through the University of Florida.